 When you reduce a liquid, you don’t reduce the salt.
 It just becomes more and more concentrated.

-If salt is added to your spice mix, you have to adjust for it when cooking.
+If salt is added to your spice mix, you must adjust for it when cooking.
 Sometimes, like when you dry brine meat, it can end up causing you to over-salt.

 In this recipe, you’ve already brined the kidney beans.
-In addition to that, the tasso also has quite a bit of salt.
-You won’t need much more.
+In addition to that, the tasso also has quite a bit of salt, plus whatever salt is in the chicken stock.
+You won’t need much more if any at all.

 - 3 tablespoons regular chili powder (McCormick’s Dark is good)

 - 2 tablespoons paprika

 - 2 teaspoons cayenne pepper

 Just mix everything together and put it into a resealable container.

 This recipe can be a bit spicy.
 You can tone it down if you like by reducing the amount of cayenne or even substituting regular chili powder for the chipotle chili powder.

 One final note on this recipe-the claim that adding salt to beans when you cook them will make them hard has been debunked.
 In fact, they’ve shown that salting the water you soak your beans in overnight will actually help soften up the skins.